raspberrypilearning/introduction-to-the-pico/en/step_12.md

 The `sleep(0.1)` line slows down the reading and printing of values from the potentiometer so that Thonny can keep up with the output.

 The value should be 0 (or close to 0) when the potentiometer is turned all the way to the left and 1 (or close to 1) when it is turned all the way to the right.
 If your values are the wrong way round you need to swap the jumper wires connected to GND and 3V3.

+There are many things you can do with a potentiometer, here are a couple of ideas:

 --- collapse ---